Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 It is important to recognise that if you have just one system then everybody is stuck using that system.
 The freedom to leave or to choose a different way of doing things is important.
 Catalyst is just one system.
 And with Cardano, it's possible to build whatever other voting system you want to build on it. - *precis of Ken - [35:05](https://www.youtube.com/watch?v=24ImaWIiChg&t=2105s)*

+## Tom - We should assume corruption and prepare for it

+We should just assume that corruption will occur, we should just assume that the system, no matter how successful will eventually collapse from its own weight.
+And the benefit of Cardano, or any type of project like this is that the keys to rebuild something new are publicly available and always being innovated on. - *precis of Tom - [38:21](https://www.youtube.com/watch?v=24ImaWIiChg&t=2301s)*